 Categories of Membership

-Associate Membership Annual Dues: $600 Any firm, corporation, partnership or individual whose primary activities and specialized services support the Association’s basic purposes and who has been in business for a period of three or more years and render specialized services to the Association and/or its members and the industry they represent, and who meet the criteria established by the Board of Directors may be proposed for Associate Membership.
+Associate Membership Annual Dues: $600 Any firm, corporation, partnership or individual whose activities and specialized services support the Association's basic purposes, or who does not meet the criteria of Importer or Distributor membership, who has been in business for a period of one or more years and renders specialized services to the Association and/or its members and the industry they represent, and who meet the criteria established by the Board of Directors, may be proposed for Associate Membership.
 Any applicant who is not eligible for active membership because it does not meet the years in business requirement of Article lll, §1 or Article lll, §6 shall be eligible for Associate Membership.
 Associate membership shall include, but is not limited to, law and accounting firms, trade publications, banks, finance, data processing, and public relations/advertising companies, and management consultants.
-Associate membership shall not be entitled to vote, nor shall their representative by entitled to hold office.
+Associate members shall not be entitled to vote, except with respect to the election of an Associate Member representative on the WMIA Board of Directors.
+Further, no more than one Associate Member may be represented on the Association’s Board of Directors at any one time.

 Upon receipt and approval of an application as provided by the procedures stated in the bylaws the applicant may become a member of WMIA.
-It is understood that the application fee and the first year's dues shall accompany this application; both are refundable if the application is rejected.
+It is understood that the first year's dues shall accompany this application; both are refundable if the application is rejected.